fozouni/st-app/README.md

 Hi to all.
-This repo aims to implement a web application which we've built in this address
+This repo aims to implement a web application by using **[Streamlit](https://streamlit.io/)** which we've built from the following address

 https://github.com/fozouni/absenteeism